 The Barron River delta area can be subject to major flooding with low lying areas being susceptible.
 Large areas of agricultural areas can be inundated and residential areas affected.
 Tides can have a significant impact on the smaller floods near the river mouth but little effect in larger floods.

 The Barron River has a quite well recorded flood history with documented evidence of flooding as far back as the early 1900's.
 Records at the key reference gauge at Myola show that the largest flood occurred in early 1911 and significant floods have occurred in the late 1970's and in 1999.

 Tinaroo Falls Dams, constructed in 1958, has little effect on large floods in the Barron River.

 The Bureau of Meteorology operates a flood warning system for the Barron River catchment based on a rainfall and river height observations network shown on the map.
 In consultation with the Cairns Regional Council, the Bureau issues flood warnings whenever the Barron River at Kamerunga is expected to exceed 5 metres.
-The objective is to provide between 3 to 9 hours warning of flood heights exceeding this level.
-These warnings are updated every three hours.
+The target lead time is to provide 6 hours warning of flood heights exceeding this level.
+These warnings are updated up to every three hours during flood events.

 The real time ALERT flood reporting network in the Barron River enables flood predictions to be made earlier and with more accuracy.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Barron River catchment during flood events.
 River height predictions are given when moderate flood levels are likely to be exceeded.

 The Cairns Regional Council and the Mareeba Shire Council are able to provide further information on flooding in the area of the Barron River catchment.